GA Business Facts

 Before starting a business in Georgia, there are some essential steps to complete.

-Choosing a business name is easier said than done – many legal and business problems can arise from choosing the wrong name (you can always change it later but the less times you have to do that, the better).
+Choosing a business name is easier said than done – many legal and business problems can arise from choosing the wrong name (you can change it later, but it’s easier in the long run if you don’t).
 In Step 3 we’ll show you how to search for the name in Georgia, but we highly recommend you do the following before searching Georgia state databases:

 Note: Familiarize yourself with the Georgia naming guidelines.
 LLC entity names need to contain the words Limited Liability Company or the abbreviation LLC, and certain words are restricted or prohibited.